hagaibarel/k8s-g2u-workshop/03-multi-node-clusters/README.md

 A `nodeSelector` is a property of pods that attracts them  to certain nodes.
 Taints on the other hand allow for nodes to repel pods that don't tolerate the taint.

-`nodeSelector`, `taints` and `tolertions` work together whan we would like to reserve a node for dedicated workloads, for example a node with a GPU.
+`nodeSelector`, `taints` and `tolerations` work together when we would like to reserve a node for dedicated workloads, for example a node with a GPU.

 We can use the following steps:
 1. Taint the node, which will prevent pods from landing on it